Testing warm dark matter with kinematics of the smallest galaxies: Analogues of Milky Way satellites

 \subsection{Prompt cusps}

+We now turn to the prompt cusps at the centers of these galaxies' halos.
+Their coefficients $A$ are set by the cusp-halo relation of \citet{2025ApJ...993...93D}, which predicts $A$ as a function of halo mass, time, and cosmology.
+Figure~\ref{fig:A_Mz} visualizes this relation for 10~keV WDM on the same mass--redshift axes as figure~\ref{fig:analogues_Mz}, with $A$ rising toward higher halo mass and higher redshift.
+As described in section~\ref{sec:model}, \textsc{Galacticus} assigns each halo its cusp from this relation at the mass $M_\mathrm{res}=10^7~\Msol$ and redshift $z_\mathrm{res}$ at which the halo crosses the resolution limit, rather than at its infall mass and redshift.

 Figure~\ref{fig:analogues_A} shows the coefficients $A$ of the $\rho=Ar^{-1.5}$ prompt cusps of these galaxies as determined by \textsc{Galacticus} for 10~keV WDM.
-Recall from section~\ref{sec:model} that \textsc{Galacticus} assigns prompt cusps using the cusp-halo relation \citep{2025ApJ...993...93D} at the mass $M_\mathrm{res}=10^7~\Msol$ and redshift $z_\mathrm{res}$ at which each halo crosses the resolution limit.
 The cusps are relatively narrowly distributed about $A\sim 4\times 10^6~\Msol\kpc^{-1.5}$.
 For example, this means that the density at radii $r\sim 25~\pc$ is $\rho\sim 1~\Msol\pc^{-3}$.
 Note that $25~\pc$ is approximately the three-dimensional half-light radius of Segue~1, Tri~II, and Tuc~V.

-For comparison, the dotted curves in figure~\ref{fig:analogues_A} show the distributions of prompt cusps assigned using the cusp-halo relation at the mass $M_\mathrm{ifl}$ and redshift $z_\mathrm{ifl}$ at which each halo first falls into a host (figure~\ref{fig:analogues_Mz}).
+For comparison, the dotted curves in figure~\ref{fig:analogues_A} show the distributions of prompt cusps assigned using the cusp-halo relation at the mass $M_\mathrm{ifl}$ and redshift $z_\mathrm{ifl}$ at which each halo first falls into a host (i.e., comparison of figures \ref{fig:analogues_Mz} and~\ref{fig:A_Mz}).
 Conceptually, these can be interpreted as the cusp coefficients of field halos with similar properties to the halos of our Segue~1, Tri~II, and Tuc~V analogues.
 The distributions evidently differ to a significant degree.
 Cusp coefficients $A$ drawn from \textsc{Galacticus} (using $M_\mathrm{res}$ and $z_\mathrm{res}$) are higher by about 20 percent than those derived from $(M_\mathrm{ifl},z_\mathrm{ifl})$, and they are significantly less scattered.

 The higher $A$ of \textsc{Galacticus} subhalos is physically appropriate and reflects the distinction between newly infalling subhalos and field halos overall.
 Prior to infall into a host, a subhalo is simply a field halo in a dense environment.
 Halos in dense environments are known to be \textit{assembly biased} \citep[e.g.][]{2020MNRAS.493.4763M}, such that they tend to have grown more slowly and hence are ``older''.
 Such halos formed their prompt cusps earlier, so these cusps have higher density coefficients $A$.
 We show in appendix~\ref{sec:simulations} that halos which are about to fall into a much larger host indeed have cusp $A$ around 20 percent higher than is typical for field halos at the same mass and time.\footnote{However, assembly bias does not naturally emerge from the excursion set methods used by \textsc{Galacticus} \citep[nor does it emerge from excursion set theory with correlated steps, as we verified using the methods of][]{2024MNRAS.528.1372D}.
 Consequently, while \textsc{Galacticus} produces approximately the correct median $A$, it is not clear that this is due to physically correct modeling.}